dogweather/forkful/content/en/bash/data-formats-and-serialization/working-with-toml.md

 weight: 39
 ---

-## What & Why?
-TOML, short for Tom's Obvious, Minimal Language, is a data serialization format.
-Programmers dig it for its simplicity and readability; it's primo for config files, similar vibes to YAML but less cumbersome than JSON for a human.

 ## How to:
 First up, install `toml-cli` to play with TOML in Bash.
 Handy for reading or editing TOML files on the fly.